tanya-ranjan2/Buisness-Forecasting-using-TimeSereies-/README.md

 NOTE: The data used in this competition is not owned by the author.
 The above-mentioned business entity is fictional.
 Data is obtained by using one of the freely available data sources.
 Rights are reversed to orginal providers.

-## Three models were used to forcast no. of applicants:
+## Three models were used to forecast no. of applicants:
 - SARIMA
 - Prophet Model
 - LSTM